Ruth Hallows examines the ways in which women in music are breaking societal expectations in a continued move towards equality

 Along with the challenges we face inside the industry, music wouldn’t be music if it wasn’t reflective of the struggles outside.
 Last year, the UK stood united, outraged by the murder of Sarah Everard and Sabina Nessa, catapulting the perennial issue of gender-based violence and sexual harassment in this country onto the front pages.

 As well as taking to the streets, women turned to their music to protest and spread awareness.
 The shocking UN Women UK statistic, that 97% of women aged 18-24 experience sexual harassment in the UK, became the impetus behind the 97 Ensemble, a brand-new group putting the realities of women’s suffrage at the forefront of their music.
 Collaborating with Solace Women’s Aid, this group is just one of the brilliant examples of a new generation of conscientious music makers.
 Just like those who marched before them, today’s musicians aren’t afraid to mix the political with the musical if the cause is worth fighting for.

 Today’s generation of musicians is filled with inspiring women, still pushing to be considered equal: demanding a move away from the tokenistic female composition which amounted to a mere 5% of classical music programmes in 2021.
-Art has always, and should always, reflect societal changes.
+Art has always, and should always, reflect societal change.
 As classical music emerges out of this pandemic it has a chance to take a step forward and embrace the changing attitudes around it.
 We are bold, we are brilliant and we should dare to be the change we want to see in our industry, if not for ourselves then for every little girl looking up at us wanting to be one day in our shoes.